ElectricityAuthority/tracing/README.md

 # Flow tracing of electricity in New Zealand

-This repository contains code to run the power flow tracing routine that is used as part of the Electricity Authority's proposed Transmission Pricing Methodology (TPM).
+This repository contains code to run the power flow tracing routine that is used as part of the Electricity Authority's proposed Transmission Pricing Methodology (TPM) as published by the Authority in an options paper on 16 June 2015.

 Transmission asset usage can be determined using power flow tracing and is being used here as an example of the Market Design of a Transmission Pricing Methodology.
 It is used to distinguish between assets that are used by many (called interconnection assets) and assets that are used or shared among only a few (currently called "deep" connection assets).